murali1996/nlp-notes/README.md

 # Contents
-Hi there!<br>
+Hi there!

-I was looking for some way to categorize the massively evolving research studies surrounding NLP (and in the field of DL and CV) and here's my two cents.<br>
-Obviously, the list isn't exhaustive and I'll keep adding new papers that help us in better interpreting and representing textual data.
-For now, let's walk through this list to find some interesting reads...
+I have been working on categorizing the massively evolving research studies surrounding language representation and understanding, and here's my curated list.
+The main idea of this categorization is to find the chain of works that result in a research direction.
+It is always good to know the genesis before starting to adopt any paper in NLP pipelines.
+The list isn't exhaustive and I'll keep adding new papers that I come across.
+(Note: Some papers may appear in multiple sub-categories)

+So far, I have added papers on different ways to represent text at word, character and sub-word level, teachniques that evolved to have pre-trained modeling in NLP just like Computer Vision domain, some works on analyzing these massive pretrained models such as their inductive bias and if we can distill their learnings somehow, also some works on how the current day pretrained models are prone to adverserial attacks.

+In near future, I plan to add works on conversational nlp and the chain of works that happened in that domain, also on cross-lingual and multi-lingual learnings.
+The domian of Question Answering and Answer Ranking/Selection is vast and I'm planning to add only pointers to good sites that already have a comprehensive list of them.

+I'm also adding pointers to some blogs that helped me in understanding some of these works in-detail, some github repos that have categorization of plentiful works in NLP and some websites that keep SOTA results updated.

 ## Related to word-level representations
 1. [*Word2Vec*, Efficient Estimation of Word Representations in Vector Space, Mikolov et al. 2013a][Mikolov et al. 2013a] \[also see [this](http://ruder.io/word-embeddings-softmax/index.html), [this](http://ruder.io/secret-word2vec/), [this](http://mccormickml.com/2017/01/11/word2vec-tutorial-part-2-negative-sampling/), [this](http://mccormickml.com/2016/04/27/word2vec-resources/) and [this](http://www.claudiobellei.com/2018/01/06/backprop-word2vec/)\] [[vectors]](https://github.com/mmihaltz/word2vec-GoogleNews-vectors/)